Physiotherapy

 Modules

-The aim of the module is to cover the normal human anatomy and physiology across the lifespan.
-It will include key psychological and behaviour theories that enable an understanding of biopsychosocial approaches.
-Physiological, structural, behavioural, and functional changes associated with selected pathology and disease processes, as well as healing will be covered for a range of generically and commonly encountered conditions such as inflammation, processes linked to ageing, injury and ill health.
-It will also introduce basic elements of pain theory and rudimental aspects of pharmacology and medicine management including legislation and understanding of scope of practice essential for safe physiotherapy.
-The module will utilise basic research skills such as literature searching, referencing, information processing, and introduction to evidence-informed practice.
+The objective of the module is to cover the normal human anatomy and physiology across the lifespan.
+It includes key psychological and behaviour theories that enable an understanding of biopsychosocial approaches.
+Physiological, structural, behavioural and functional changes associated with selected pathology and disease processes, as well as healing will be covered for a range of generically and commonly encountered conditions such as inflammation, processes linked to ageing, injury and ill health.
+It will also introduce basic elements of pain theory and rudimental aspects of pharmacology and medicine management including legislation and understanding of the scope of practice essential for safe physiotherapy.
+The module explores basic research skills such as literature searching, referencing, information processing and introduction to evidence-informed practice.

 Modules

-This module develops knowledge and understanding of research in healthcare including how research can advance the UNSDGs.
-Students explore scientific approaches to finding, appraising and utilising research to enhance their professional evidence-based approach.
-The module introduces a range of philosophical approaches (e.g. post-positivism, constructivism and pragmatism) and relates these to the purpose, design, methodology and methods of research.
-Students will explore quantitative, qualitative and mixed-methods primary research and secondary research.
-The module will encourage working and learning in groups and/or individually to identify research gaps, construct a research question and develop a protocol design which complies with good research practice guidelines.
+You will explore quantitative, qualitative and mixed-methods primary research and secondary research.
+The module encourages working and learning in groups and/or individually to identify research gaps, construct a research question and develop a protocol design which complies with good research practice guidelines.
 This includes PPI involvement, sampling and recruitment, data collection and analysis plans and an understanding of validity, reliability and trustworthiness.
 Understanding and compliance with legal and ethical processes will be included, and tools for research project management including academic writing and referencing will be developed.

 Modules

-This module will allow students to develop their learning from research methods in level 5 and apply it by completing their own research project.
-The research project may take different forms depending on the student’s and programme requirements.
-Students will conduct and manage their own project and take it through the research process, then writing up in the form of a paper prepared for journal publication.
-Students will learn how to manage their research project, ensure good research practice and compliance with relevant legal and ethical requirements and will be supported through group work and a mentor/supervisor.
-Students will be supported to identify and meet their learning needs as users, producers and communicators of research for professional practice.
+You will conduct and manage your own project and take it through the research process, then write up in the form of a paper prepared for journal publication.
+You will learn how to manage your research project, ensure good research practice and compliance with relevant legal and ethical requirements and will be supported through group work and a mentor/supervisor.
+You will be supported to identify and meet your learning needs as users, producers and communicators of research for professional practice.
 Written and research communication skills will be developed.
-This is an Extended Independent Study module.

 Entry requirements